Trenching and Excavation Cave-Ins

 - Manage Your L&I Claim Take care of your L&I claim and it can take care of you.
 Make smart decisions.
 Get your benefits.
 Get well soon and get legal advice if you need it.

 - Carefully Consider a Third Party Claim Third party claims can be worth a lot of money.
-Know what you are doing with this and make good decisions.
+Know what you are doing and make good decisions.
 This could be one of the most important decisions you will ever make.
 This is where you will want a good legal mind helping you.
 You need to know if you have a good third party claim and how best to prove it.

 While you recover, let your lawyer do all the work to prepare your case.
 If you have or will get a lawyer, then do not talk with insurance companies that contact you.
 Their main interest at the beginning of a claim is to get you to say things that can hurt your case.
 Don’t let that happen.